crop_image 1.0.11 crop_image: ^1.0.11 copied to clipboard

-An image cropper widget.
+An image cropper widget, with 90-degree rotations.
 Supports mobile, web and desktop.

 Crop Image #